 - More on the yoga asanas benefits

-- Introduction to science of breath
+- Science of breath

-- Beginning and advance postures for pranayama
+- Advance postures for pranayama

-- Perfect establishment of diaphragmatic breath
+- Reviewing the diaphragmatic breath

 - Different practices of pranayama: nadi shodhana, ujjayee, kapalabhati, bhastrika, shitali, shitkari, brahmari, and anuloma viloma, suryabhedi, and various types of kumbhaka pranayama and others